What’s the Way to Wellville?

 The Way to Wellville is a five-community, ten-year challenge to produce visible improvements in health and economic vitality.
 The challenge is sponsored by HICCup (Health Initiative Coordinating Council), a nonprofit founded by angel investor Esther Dyson to encourage new models and markets for the cultivation of health.

-HICCup and its partners will support the Wellville communities in much the same way that a startup accelerator supports a promising business idea and leadership team.
+Wellville and its partners will support the five Wellville communities in much the same way that a startup accelerator supports a promising business idea and leadership team.
 In this case, the community is the startup – and the community’s product is health.
 Just like a business startup, the community sets its course, develops its plans, negotiates with suppliers, measures its impact, and changes course as appropriate.
 Along the way, we’ll help the Wellville 5 make course corrections where appropriate and connect them with health and policy experts, solution providers, funders and investors – all with an interest in testing and financing innovative health strategies.